A telescope in Utah detects mysterious cosmic rays outside our galaxy

 -

-Scientists in Utah have identified a rare cosmic ray believed to have come from outside the Milky Way.
+Scientists in Utah have identified a rare cosmic ray that could be coming from outside the Milky Way.

 -